VRConservation/fba-myst/chapters/8-funding.md

 This century's increase in large fires has underscored the urgent need for forest health projects.
 These projects aim to thin unhealthy forest stands and reintroduce fire into forested ecosystems ({numref}`health`).
 However, they have also created a new challenge—excess wood and biomass that pose additional wildfire risks.
 California is in dire need of more infrastructure and workforce capacity to manage this situation effectively.
 The USDA Forest Service's Wood Innovations Grant Program encourages development of wood products and processing at local to regional scales.
 At the state level, CAL FIRE created the Wood Products and Bioenergy Program with the first grants awarded in 2022.
 Both programs aim to fund projects that process woody biomass and build capacity for work in the woods.

 # Methods
 The funding analysis examined awards by county from 2022-2025 ({numref}`awarded_ca`).
-The profunding data is available on CAL FIRE's Wood Products & Bioenergy website.
-We extracted requested and awarded data from the website and added them to an excel file.
+The funding data is available on CAL FIRE's Wood Products & Bioenergy website.
+We extracted the requested and awarded data from the website and added them to an Excel file.
 We added a sub-categorization of projects by type.

-To conduct the analysis, we removed statewide grants since they could not be placed geographically.
+To conduct the analysis, we excluded statewide grants since they could not be geographically assigned.
 For projects covering multiple counties, we averaged the total requests and awards across each county identified for the project.
-The data was compiled in Excel and then joined to a county spatial (California Tiger Census layer) and a vegetation layer (Calveg) to create the spatial database.
+The data was compiled in Excel and then joined to a county spatial layer (California Tiger Census) and a vegetation layer (Calveg) to create the spatial database.

 The spatial analysis was completed using ArcGIS Pro.
 See [Local Bivariate Relationship](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-statistics/learnmore-localbivariaterelationships.htm) for an explanation of the bivariate analysis tool.